 Call Atlus Pest Solutions

-Atlus Pest Solutions will survey your property for potential mosquito breeding grounds.
-This includes crawlspaces, gutters, ponds, and yard items like bird baths.
+Atlus Pest Solutions will survey your property for potential mosquito control breeding grounds in Memphis, TN.
+This includes crawlspaces, gutters, ponds, and yard items like birdbaths.
 Atlus will spray areas with an environmentally friendly that adheres to most surfaces and reduces mosquito populations by up to 80%.
 Atlus will treat your home on a monthly basis from April to September.

 Call us at (256) 772-0150 for a world-class pest solution today!